saefstroem/stroemnet/README.md

 > This code has not been security-audited and is under active development.
 It may
 > contain bugs that lead to loss of funds.
 Use at your own risk on testnets only.

 A trustless cross-chain atomic swap protocol.
+This project is a P2P system where different actors interact and form an RFQ-based system.
+Users can request quotes and market makers compete in fulfilling them in a transparent and verifiable manner.
+Finally the cross-chain swap requests are fulfilled based on trustless HTLC contracts.

 ![stroemnet architecture](docs/architecture.svg)